oliverrenner/AnonymiceBot/README.md

 # AnonymiceDiscordBot

+1) make sure the bots role is dragged above the roles he needs to manage (!)
-1) Type "/verify" to receive a custom verification link
+2) Type "/verify" to receive a custom verification link
-2) Sign message on website
+3) Sign message on website
-3) Server verifies ownership and assigns roles
+4) Server verifies ownership and assigns roles

 ### dev